Ruth Ellis: Murder

-In 1953, Ruth became the manager of the Little Club, a nightclub in Knightsbridge.
-At this time, she was lavished with expensive gifts by admirers and had a number of celebrity friends.
+In 1953, Ellis became the manager of the Little Club, a nightclub in Knightsbridge.
+At this time, she was lavished with expensive gifts by admirers.
 Ellis met David Blakely, three years her junior, through racing driver Mike Hawthorn.
-Blakely was a former public school boy who was educated at Shrewsbury School and Sandhurst, but was also a hard-drinking racer.
-Within weeks, he moved into Ruth's flat above the club despite being engaged to another woman, Mary Dawson.
-Ruth became pregnant for a fourth time but had her second termination, feeling she could not reciprocate the level of commitment Blakely showed towards their relationship.
+Blakely was a former public school boy who was educated at Shrewsbury School and Sandhurst but was also a hard-drinking racer.
+Within weeks, he moved into Ellis's flat above the club despite being engaged to another woman, Mary Dawson.
+Ellis became pregnant for a fourth time but had her second abortion, feeling she could not reciprocate the level of commitment Blakely showed towards their relationship.

-Ruth then began seeing Desmond Cussen, a former Royal Air Force pilot who had flown Lancaster bombers during the Second World War, and who had taken up accountancy after leaving the service.
+Ellis then began seeing Desmond Cussen, a former Royal Air Force pilot who had flown Lancaster bombers during the Second World War, and who had taken up accountancy after leaving the service.
 He was appointed a director of the family business Cussen & Co., a wholesale and retail tobacconist with outlets in London and South Wales.
-Ruth eventually moved in with Cussen at 20 Goodward Court, Devonshire Street, north of Oxford Street.
-The relationship with Blakely continued, however, and became increasingly violent as he and Ruth continued to see other people.
-Blakely offered to marry Ruth; she consented, but in January 1955 she had another miscarriage after he punched her in the stomach during an argument.
+Ellis eventually moved in with Cussen at 20 Goodwood Court, Devonshire Street, north of Oxford Street.
+The relationship with Blakely continued, however, and became increasingly violent as he and Ellis continued to see other people.
+Blakely offered to marry Ellis; she consented, but in January 1955, she had a miscarriage after he punched her in the stomach during an argument.

-On Easter Sunday, 10 April 1955, Ruth took a taxi from Cussen's home to a second-floor flat at 29 Tanza Road, Hampstead, the home of Anthony and Carole Findlater, where she suspected Blakely might be.
-As she arrived, Blakely's car drove off, so she paid off the taxi and walked the 1/4 mi to The Magdala, a pub in South Hill Park where she found Blakely's car parked outside.
+On Easter Sunday, 10 April 1955, Ellis took a taxi from Cussen's home to a second-floor flat at 29 Tanza Road, Hampstead, the home of Anthony and Carole Findlater, where she suspected Blakely might be.
+As she arrived, Blakely's car drove off, so she paid off the taxi and walked the 1/4 mi to The Magdala public house in South Hill Park where she found Blakely's car parked outside.

 At around 9:30 pm, Blakely and his friend Clive Gunnell emerged.
-Blakely passed Ruth waiting on the pavement when she stepped out of the doorway of Henshaw's, a newsagent next to The Magdala.
-As Blakely searched for the keys to his car, Ruth took a .38 calibre Smith & Wesson Victory Model revolver from her handbag and fired five shots at Blakely.
+Blakely passed Ellis waiting on the pavement when she stepped out of the doorway of Henshaw's, a newsagent next to The Magdala.
+As Blakely searched for the keys to his car, Ellis took a .38 calibre Smith & Wesson Victory Model revolver from her handbag and fired five shots at Blakely.
 The first shot missed.
 Ruth pursued Blakely as he started to run around the car, firing a second shot which caused him to collapse onto the pavement.
 She then stood over him and fired three more bullets, with one fired less than half an inch from his back, leaving powder burns on his skin.

-Ruth was seen to stand over Blakely as she repeatedly tried to fire the revolver's sixth shot, finally firing it into the ground.
+Ellis was seen to stand over Blakely as she repeatedly tried to fire the revolver's sixth shot, finally firing it into the ground.
 This bullet ricocheted off the road and injured Gladys Yule, a bystander, who lost the use of her right thumb.